ShreyaThapa/v2-ach-api-docs/source/includes/_fundingsrcs.md

 ## Retrieve micro-deposits details

-This section shows how to retrieve the status of micro-deposits and check if pending verification for completed micro-deposits exists.
+This section shows how to retrieve the status of micro-deposits and check if micro-deposits are eligible for verification.
+If the status of micro-deposits is `failed`, a `failure` object will be returned in the response body which includes the ACH return code and description.

 <ol class="alerts">
     <li class="alert icon-alert-alert">This endpoint <a href="#authentication">requires</a> an OAuth account access token with the `Funding` <a href="#oauth-scopes">scope</a>.</li>